YaleDHLab/dhlab-site/_resources/office-hours.md

 **Who**: Everyone in the Yale community, no advanced registration required

 In addition to DH Office Hours, specialized support will be available as follows:
+- Mondays, Tuesdays, and Wednesdays at 2:00 p.m. \| User experience design and project management
 - Mondays at 2:00 p.m. \| Websites and digital exhibits
 - Tuesdays at 2:00 p.m. \| Geographic information systems (GIS)